bob-gray/serviceberry-cors/README.md

 Usage
 -----

-This plugin sets `Access-Control-` response headers telling browsers what is allowed when cross-origin requests are made.
+This plugin sets `Access-Control-` response headers describing what is allowed when cross-origin requests are made.
 Forbidden cross-origin requests are denied with a `403 Forbidden` response.